Julien-Désiré Schmaltz: Early life and career

 Julien-Désiré Schmaltz was born in 1771 in Lorient; the son of Jean-Boniface Schmaltz and Louise Declos.
 He enlisted in the Dutch colonial army in 1799, serving as an officer of military engineers in Batavia.
 By 1814 he had reached the rank of lieutenant-colonel in the French army, based in Guadeloupe.

 Governor of Senegal

 On 17 June 1816, Schmaltz departed for Saint-Louis, Senegal aboard the frigate Méduse to take up his position as Governor of Senegal, which was by treaty to be returned to French rule by an occupying British force.
-The ship ran aground on sand banks 50 kilometres from the Senegalese shore, partly because of Schmaltz's impatience to reach Saint-Louis and partly because of the incompetence of the captain and navigator.
+The ship ran aground on sand banks 50 kilometres from the Senegalese shore, partly because of Schmaltz's impatience to reach Saint-Louis and partly because of the incompetence of the captain, chosen for his political loyalism rather than skills, and navigator.
 The tragedy that ensued, after it was decided to set 146 of the 400 crew and passengers onto a hastily built raft, was immortalized in Géricault's painting The Raft of the Medusa.
 Schmaltz, his family and staff made it to shore in a longboat, subsequently reaching the capital of Senegal by land.
 He then formally resumed possession of the former French colony from the British garrison commanded by Colonel Thomas Brereton.